Kansas City Sexual Discrimination Lawyers

 Understanding Workplace Sexual Discrimination

 Contrary to popular belief, any individual, regardless of their gender, can be a victim of sexual harassment.
-The harasser could be a co-worker, supervisor or even a non-employee, such as a customer or client.
-Filing a sexual harassment claim can help address the issue and protect the victim’s rights.
+The harasser could be a co-worker, supervisor or even a nonemployee such as a customer or client.
+A discrimination attorney can help victims navigate the legal process and seek justice.

 State-specific laws also play a significant role.
-For instance, the Missouri Human Rights Act prohibits employers from engaging in discrimination based on protected categories such as:
+The Missouri Human Rights Act prohibits employers from engaging in discrimination based on protected categories such as:

 - Gender